Izikiel/La_Liga_De_La_Justicia/README.md

           close
           truncate

-The server also had to manage concurrency, as it allowed having connections from several clients at a time.
+The server also had to manage concurrency, as it was allowed to have different connections from several clients at a time.

-Server_Threading.h and .c are the files which handle concurrence.